Food Assistance Information Fair

 Donations from the community and sponsorships from local businesses help pay for the matching program, while the Commonwealth reimburses vendors for HIP purchases.
 Spending those additional funds at the Market also supports local farms and businesses.

-“We are committed to alleviating food insecurity in our community, through our matching programs; by educating people about the needs that exist in the community; and how to get help to put more food, and healthier food, on their tables,” said Johannet.
+“We are committed to alleviating food insecurity in our community, through our matching programs; by educating people about the needs that exist in the community; and how to get help to put more food, and healthier food, on their tables,” said Johannet.s

 Leah Shenkel, Project Bread’s Hotline Outreach Manager, speaking in 2023.
 On the left is Congresswoman Katherine Clark, and at the right are State Rep. Dave Rogers and State Sen. Will Brownsberger.